 I miss those puppy days (well ok, maybe not the middle of the night potty time, lol).
-They go by so fast.
+They sure do go by so fast.

-If you follow these tips, you will have a stress-free puppy who will show you love for years to come.
+If you follow these tips, starting from the first night -you’ll have yourself a stress-free puppy who will show you love for years to come.